1. Elections in Totalitarian Systems

-Over 320 million Americans, and the is the best we can do?
+There are more than 320 million Americans in this country, and Hillary or Donald is the best we can do?
 Since it is what our political system has produced, there can hardly be better evidence of the fact that the system is now completely dysfunctional.

 And this, to me, is the farce of the upcoming fiasco of the presidential elections in the United States: the two candidates left standing are so widely despised by large segments of the population, possibly by a majority, that the old system of intimidation of voters into voting for the “lesser of two evils” may no longer work if it is no longer possible to tell which of the two evils is lesser.